European shares set for 2015's first monthly fall after Nokia drop

 With just over a third of European earnings releases out by Wednesday, 61 percent of companies had met or beaten expectations, StarMine data showed.

-Many analysts are betting on a euro zone economic recovery to support earnings this year and Spain's economy expanded in the first quarter at its fastest pace in over seven years.
+Many analysts are betting on a euro zone economic recovery to support earnings this year.

-The euro zone ended four months of deflation in April, although prices were only flat from a year earlier.
+Spain's economy expanded in the first quarter at its fastest pace in over seven years while the euro zone ended four months of deflation in April, suggesting that monetary stimulus is beginning to take effect.

 "Earnings are in line to have another quarter of growth, particularly in sales, and that highlights that the economic recovery in Europe is on track," said James Butterfill, global equity strategist at Coutts.